-Around 700 people are employed at ZUG in Berlin, Bonn and Cottbus.
+More than 750 people are employed at ZUG in Berlin, Bonn and Cottbus.
 With its organisation into five business units, two interdisciplinary divisions and two competence centres in Cottbus, ZUG has given itself a forward-looking and modular structure.
 Two business units have been set up to consolidate domain expertise and research for the International Climate Initiative (IKI) and various national funding programmes.
 The Funding Management business unit is responsible for the appropriate handling of matters relating to budgets and grants.
 Activities relating to the National Climate Initiative are managed by another business unit.
 The fifth business unit provides core services to the organisation.

 Each business unit is subdivided into departments.
 In Cottbus, ZUG has also consolidated its expertise in the energy sector with the think-and-do tank PtX Lab Lausitz and the Competence Centre on Climate Change Mitigation in Energy-Intensive Industries (KEI).

 Corinna Enders has been ZUG’s Managing Director since its formation in 2018.
 She has acted in this role to shape both the structure and contextual development of ZUG as an organisation.

 A lawyer by profession, Ms Enders is an expert in climate and environmental policy.
 Before being appointed Managing Director at ZUG, she was part of the international climate negotiation team at the BMU.
 From 2012 to 2016, she was posted to the Federal Foreign Office’s Nairobi Embassy, and was Germany’s Deputy Permanent Representative to the UN Environment Programme (UNEP) and UN Human Settlements Programme (UN-Habitat).
 She started her career as a lawyer before moving to the Federal Ministry for the Environment in 2008, where she subsequently held several positions.